3 Reasons Time Tracking Is The Best Solution To Poor Time Management

 Track Time And Sleep Well 😴💤🌙✨

-The point of focus here is building a healthy sleep routine and find ways of optimal sleep management.
+The point of focus here is building a healthy sleep routine and finding ways of optimal sleep management.

 Time is wasted when we are investing in unhealthy habits, and depriving yourself of sleep is one of them.
 The problems it causes stretch far beyond feeling fatigued and even imply detrimental consequences in financial decision making .